ChrstphrHll/npc_gen/students/Andrey Rauthomyr.md

 # Andrey Rauthomyr
 ---
 ### Description
-- Gnome Artificer from Magmus Centerhold
+- Gnome Artificer from Shadesburry Initiative
 - 1st year Assault student in Elkenval
-- long straight brunette hair that's messy, Hazel eyes, and Dark Tan skin
+- shoulder length straight dark red hair that's plain, Hazel eyes, and Dark Tan skin
 - Is Trusting and Unrealistic, and has Compassion as their ideal

 ### Organizations